frc1511/frc1511.github.io/1511_software/rollingraspberry/index.md

   * [Pose Estimation and Ambiguity Problems](#pose-estimation-and-ambiguity-problems)

 ## Description
-RollingRaspberry is a program for Raspberry Pi co-processors on robots that's main purpose is to handle Vision Processing with AprilTags.
+RollingRaspberry is a program for Raspberry Pi co-processors on robots.
+It's main purpose is to handle Vision Processing with AprilTags.

 RollingRaspberry's code is hosted on GitHub [here](https://github.com/frc1511/RollingRaspberry).